Home » Overflowing Water From Viking Fridge Leaking Tray

 Cleaning the Water Tray

-User access to the drip tray might not be possible in certain refrigerators.
-Cleaning or fixing the tray on those models can necessitate some disassembly and reassembly.
-If you’re not confident dealing with the overflowing water of a Viking fridge leaking tray, it’s best to call Viking Appliance Repair Pros.
+However, in certain refrigerator models, accessing the drip tray might not be simple since it requires partial disassembly and reassembly.
+Attempting this without proper knowledge could lead to further issues.
+If you’re not comfortable dealing with the complications of a Viking fridge leaking tray, it’s best to call the experts at Viking Appliance Repair Pros for safe and reliable service.

 Scroll to Top